 2. Serve in the Mundane.

 We can’t be all drama and surprise and neglect service.
 Do the unromantic chores and mundane tasks to show your love.
 The most romantic things Joe has done for me usually involve him sacrificing his time and energy for me.
 Going way out of his way to do something that makes my life a bit easier.
 Little things like him running out at night to fill up my car when he knows I have to leave early the next morning.
+That brings me such security, knowing I can just him to take care of me.
 Ah, romance.